-The Building Blocks of a Sound Budget Start at the Top
+The Building Blocks of a Sound Business Plan Start at the Top

-A successful budget is built on accurate data, but few numbers are so important—and so difficult to get right—as projected revenue.
+A successful plan is built on accurate data, but few numbers are so important—and so difficult to get right—as projected revenue.
 Growing revenue powers income growth which is what fuels future business expansion.

 Complicating things further, “revenue” is a word that represents many moving parts.
 How do you keep track of them all?
 How do you make your projection as accurate as it can be?